Religion in the Cook Islands: Islam in the Cook Islands

 In 2018, the country's first mosque, Masjid Fatimah Rarotonga, was established in Titikaveka, Rarotonga.
 As of November 2024, it was led by Mohammed Azam and had a congregation of Cook Islanders, Indonesians, Filipinos, Fijians and Indians.

 In February 2025, Rarotonga Muslim community spokesperson Tatiana Kautai expressed concern about alleged rising Islamophobia in Cook Islands society, the media and social media.
 She cited the removal of Masjid Fatimah Rarotonga's mosque pin on Google Maps and the emergence of a Cook Islands Christian Movement seeking to lobby the Cook Islands government to declare the island state a Christian country.
 The Cook Islands Christian Movement has also challenged the Crimes Amendment Act 2023, which decriminalised homosexuality in the island state.

 In early March 2025, the Cook Islands Christian Church proposed a constitutional amendment to declare the Cook Islands a Christian country.
 The Cook Islands Parliament's Religious Organisation Special Select Committee heard submissions on the constitutional amendment in Rarotonga and the outer islands.
 Cook Islands opposition leader Tina Browne described the proposed amendment as in conflict with Article 64 on the Cook Islands Constitution, which guarantees freedom of religion for all.

 Demographics

 The majority of Cook Islanders are Protestant Christians, with almost half of the islands' population being members of the Cook Islands Christian Church.
-Catholicism and Pentecostalism are also present, as are Mormons and Jehovah's Witnesses.
-Non-Christian faiths including Hinduism, Buddhism and Islam are found in small numbers mostly among non-indigenous inhabitants.
+There are significant numbers of Catholics, and smaller numbers of Mormons and Jehovah's Witnesses.
+Non-Christian faiths, such as Hinduism, Buddhism and Islam, are found in small numbers mostly among non-indigenous inhabitants.
 While the island nation's census does not calculate the number of Muslims, it is estimated that in 2006 about 0.06% of the islands' population was Muslim.